 If your app’s subscription setup includes more than one subscription group, keep in mind that existing subscribers can redeem more than one offer if the offers are in different subscription groups.
 If you intend for someone to subscribe to only one subscription group at a time, make sure the offer is within their current subscription group.
-Existing subscribers will only be able to redeem codes that are an upgrade from or at an equal level as their current subscription.
+Existing subscribers can only redeem codes that are an upgrade from or at an equal level as their current subscription.

-Once someone redeems an offer, they should be provided with a relevant experience based on their subscription state.
+After someone redeems an offer, be sure to provide a relevant experience based on their subscription state.
 For example, for a first-time subscriber, you might highlight the benefits of your subscription and provide onboarding.
 If your app includes account creation or requires agreement to additional terms, make this process as smooth as possible for customers who redeemed a code and are new to your app.

 To get started:

-- Set up your server to validate receipts and receive App Store server notifications.
+- Enable your server to receive App Store Server Notifications.

-- If you’d like to allow for code redemption within your app, use the presentCodeRedemptionSheet method.
+- To allow for code redemption within your app, use the offerCodeRedemption or the presentCodeRedemptionSheet method.

 Give existing or previous subscribers a free or discounted subscription for a specific duration.
 These offers provide the flexibility to create unique promotions to grow and retain your customer base.
 They can also help win back customers who canceled their subscriptions or promote an upgrade to another subscription at a special price.

 You decide the business logic for each offer and choose when to display the offer in your app using StoreKit APIs.
 You can have up to 10 active offers for each subscription, so you can determine which offers are most compelling and useful to customers.
 Make sure to consider the implications of having multiple offers in effect.